010010001/array-f/README.md

 # Array_Functions
-usful functions to use, if you are working with arrays..
+useful functions to use, if you are working with arrays..